Belgian Army: First World War

 In addition, there were garrisons at Antwerp, Liège and Namur, each placed under the command of the local divisional commander.

 Each division contained three mixed brigades (of two infantry regiments and one artillery regiment), one cavalry regiment, and one artillery regiment, as well as various support units.
 Each infantry regiment contained three battalions, with one regiment in each brigade having a machine-gun company of six guns.
 An artillery regiment had three batteries of four guns.

 The nominal strength of a division varied from 25,500 to 32,000 all ranks, with a total strength of eighteen infantry battalions, a cavalry regiment, eighteen machine-guns, and forty-eight guns.
 Two divisions (the 2nd and 6th) each had an additional artillery regiment, for a total of sixty guns.

-The Cavalry Division had two brigades of two regiments each, three horse artillery batteries, and a cyclist battalion, along with support units; it had a total strength of 4,500 all ranks with 12 guns, and was - in effect - little more than a reinforced brigade.
+The Cavalry Division had two brigades of two regiments each, three horse artillery batteries, and a cyclist battalion, along with support units; it had a total strength of 4,500 all ranks with 12 guns, and was, in effect, little more than a reinforced brigade.

-World War II
+Second World War

-In 1940, the King of Belgium was the commander in chief of the Belgian Army which had 100,000 active-duty personnel; its strength could be raised to 550,000 when fully mobilized.
-The army was composed of seven infantry corps, that were garrisoned at Brussels, Antwerp, and Liège, and two divisions of partially-mechanized cavalry Corps at Brussels and the Ardenne.
-The Corps was as follows:
+In 1940, the King of Belgium was the commander in chief of the Belgian Army which had a mobilised strength of 610,000 troops.
+The army was composed of seven infantry corps and one cavalry corps.
+The corps were as follows: